Adrian Šemper: Dinamo Zagreb

 In 2016, Šemper signed his first professional contract with Dinamo Zagreb.
 He made his league debut on 6 May 2016 against NK Slaven Belupo at Gradski stadion which Dinamo Zagreb won 3–0.
 In this match, he played 90 minutes whole the game and he lost on goals.
 On 16 January 2016, Chelsea made an offer of Šemper to Dinamo Zagreb for £3.1 million, but Dinamo Zagreb rejected the offer and Šemper remained in Dinamo.
 In the 2015–16 season Šemper made his professional debut and Dinamo Zagreb achieved the double of league and cup.

 Chievo

-On 9 August 2018, Šemper joined to Italian Serie A club Chievo Verona on loan with an option to buy.
+On 9 August 2018, Šemper joined Serie A club Chievo Verona on loan with an option to buy.
 He made his league debut on 20 April 2019 in a 2–1 away win against Lazio.

 On 11 June 2020, Chievo bought out his rights and he signed a four-year contract with the club.

 Genoa

-On 11 August 2021 Śemper signed with Serie A club Genoa.
+On 11 August 2021, Šemper signed with Serie A club Genoa.

+Como

+On 12 July 2023, Šemper signed a four years deal with Serie B club Como.

+Pisa

+On 30 July 2024, Šemper moved to Pisa.